DCC-EX/dcc-ex.github.io/docs/ex-rail/EX-RAIL-reference.rst

 ``SERVO_TURNOUT( id, pin, active_angle, inactive_angle, profile [, "description"] )``	Define a servo turnout. "active_angle" is for THROW, "inactive_angle" is for CLOSE, and profile is one of Instant, Fast, Medium, Slow or Bounce (although clearly we don't recommend Bounce for turnouts!).
 Refer to :doc:`/reference/hardware/servo-module` for more information.

 ``VIRTUAL_TURNOUT( id [, "description"] )`` Define a virtual turnout, which is backed by another automation sequence.
-For a good example of this refer to :ref:`ex-rail/getting-started:realistic turnout sequeunces`.
+For a good example of this refer to :ref:`ex-rail/tips:realistic turnout sequences`.

 ``IFCLOSED( turnout_id )``	Test if a turnout is closed.